Dryec/tronsr-template/COMMUNITY_PLAN.md

 Since you support us, we would like to give something back to you - 100% of all rewards will return to you every day (for more details see our budget expenses)

+We have also created a token called "TronSociety (TSY)".
+It serves, beside the votes, as support for our goals and plans.
+Each of our voters receives daily TSY in addition to the previous TRX Rewards.
+The amount is calculated from one third of the TRX Rewards.
+From January it can then be exchanged for 1 TRX.

 __The Reward System is officially running since 08.08.2018 and distributes the rewards at 18:00 UTC__

 __From Monday (13.08.2018) - Thursday (16.08.2018) we will increase our rewards from 90% to 200%__

 __From Saturday (27.10.2018) - 31.12.2018 we will increase our rewards from 90% to 100%__

+__From Friday (23.11.2018) on our Token (TSY) will be distributed daily in addition to the TRX Rewards__

 Let’s create a constantly bigger and better Tron Community - __a Tron Society__.